-Level of interference Design level (SS {des}) Required level (SS{req})
+Level of interference Design level (SS {des}) Required level (SS {req})

 Low -85 dBm -90 dBm

 Medium -75 dBm -80 dBm

 High -65 dBm -70 dBm

-NOTE: The proposed values must be regarded as rules of thumb.
+Table 4.5: Design levels and required signal strengths in areas of different interference.NOTE: (The proposed values must be regarded as rules of thumb).

 The cell should be designed so tat SSdes is obtained at the cell border when designing the cells according to the Keenan-Motley model.
-In the verification measurements it is of course not necessary to measure SSrcq.
+In the verification measurements it is of course not necessary to measure SSreq.
 Then SSreq is enough since the lognormal fading dips are included in the measurements.